 The Insurance Act 2015 also sets out remedies if there is a fraudulent claim.
-If there is a fraudulent misrepresentation by a member which affects our acceptance of a claim made in respect of that member we will not pay the claim in respect of that member.
+If there is a fraudulent misrepresentation by an individual which affects our acceptance of a claim made in respect of that individual we will not pay the claim in respect of that individual.
 If there is fraudulent claim made by you we will not pay the claim and we reserve the right to terminate the policy.